 Motorcycle Accidents and Helmet Use Under Arizona Law – by Attorney Jody Broaddus of The Attorneys For Freedom Law Firm.

 Arizona is one of the states that allow motorcyclists over the age of 18 to ride without a helmet.
 Arizona’s weather and beautiful scenery make riding helmetless highly enticing.
-Although legal to ride without a helmet, the consequences from not wearing a helmet can be catastrophic if an accident occurs.
+Although legal to ride without a helmet, the consequences of not wearing a helmet can be catastrophic if an accident occurs.
 Given the nature of motorcycling, serious injuries and death can occur from even a minor collision.
 Moreover, the choice to not wear a motorcycle helmet may adversely impact a claim for injuries, even though Arizona law does not require a helmet.

 Motorcycle Accidents and Helmet Use Under Arizona Law

 Currently, under Arizona case law, a helmetless motorcyclist who is injured and brings a claim or lawsuit against the adverse driver may bear consequences from not wearing a helmet when trying to recover damages.
 For example, under comparative negligence principles, Arizona allows a person who caused an accident to assert the helmetless motorcyclist’s damages should be reduced if there is evidence a helmet may have reduced or prevented the injuries.
 In other words, a motorcyclist’s ability to recover damages may potentially be diminished if no helmet is worn, even if the adverse driver was fully at fault for causing the accident.
 This can be devastating for a motorcyclist and his/her family members, especially if the injuries result in a permanent impairment, loss of limb, lost employment, impaired earning capacity, and other types of damages.